garcikg0/algo-js-duplicated-products/question.md

 glove   1       1

 The first two items are unique.
-The two globes at indices 2 and 4 are equal in all three attributes so there is 1 duplicate.
+The two gloves at indices 2 and 4 are equal in all three attributes so there is 1 duplicate.
 The last glove at index 3 has a different price from the other two, so it is not a duplicate.

 There is 1 duplicate item in the original list.